COR1999/Spotify-api-website/README.md

 # Vinyl O'Rourke

 ## Overview
-This is a website that presents my favourite vinyl records details about them including the artwork and artist.
+This is a website that presents my favourite vinyl records with details about them including the artwork and artist.
 It then has an option to purchase the record.
 It also has a list of the top most sold records.

 ## UX